-Super contributions are the key income in your super fund.
+Super contributions are the key income in your SMSF.

-- Non-concessional Contributions: Non-concessional contributions are sometimes known as ‘after-tax’ contributions.
-These contributionsbasically will not be claimed as deductions anywhere and will not be taxed in your super fund.
-To see what are included in the non-concessional contributions, check ATO Non-concessional Contributions
+– Non-concessional Contributions: Non-concessional contributions are sometimes known as ‘after-tax’ contributions.
+These contributions basically will not be claimed as deductions anywhere and will not be taxed in your super fund.

 – After you turn 65 years of age, you have to have to work at least 40 hours in any 30 day consecutive period during the financial year in which you make the contribution.